States South Dakota

 Opt-Out:

-In South Dakota, there is no provision for parents to refuse the newborn screening.
+In South Dakota, a refusal form must be signed to refuse the newborn screening.

 Support for families: